 How to get stay order against section 125 CrPC

-The Family court has decided to pay a monthly allowance rupees 14000 per month.
+The Family court has ordered to pay a monthly allowance of rupees 14000 per month.
 When the court did not take into account the order of family court while deciding the petition under section 125 crpc, she is trying to harass me by filing multiple cases.
 How could I get stay order?

 Well, at this stage, you should file an application under section 126(2) of the crpc for setting aside his ex-parte order.
 It is a rule that when the magistrate decides the alimony u/s 125, he should take evidence in the presence of the husband.
 Consequently, the ex-parte order is liable to be set aside because no evidence has recorded in your presence.
 You have three months limitation period to file such an application.